vilmosz/cw19/CW2.md

 \newpage

-## Assignment
+## Coursework assignment 2

 This coursework assignment takes a practical example for the El Gamal public key cryptosystem.
-The notation is similar to the one used in your Subject guide (chapter 9.4). __IMPORTANT:__ To answer the questions below, please use the coursework 2 assignment data that you obtained using your SRN.
+The notation is similar to the one used in your subject guide (section 9.4, pages 99 - 101). __IMPORTANT:__ To answer the questions below, please use the coursework 2 assignment data that you obtained using your SRN.

 #### Question 1
 Verify whether _p_ is an actual prime (_i.e._ not just a probable prime).
 Provide a brief explanation and include the method from your code, as well as the runtime.